 demon spawns sweet cherubs scream blue murder and hit each other hug and quietly work on their homework?

 Yeah, epic holiday journeys don’t mix well with most kids’ attention spans.
 Just ask any parent about their drive up to the Lake District and their eyes will glaze over, as the haunting memories rear their ugly heads once again.

-Kids love tablets, and while you could just let them loose on your iPad, we’d recommend buying them a child-focused tab such as the LeapFrog Epic.
+Kids love tablets, and while you could just let them loose on your iPad, we’d recommend a child-focused tab such as the LeapFrog Epic.

 For starters, you’ll feel much more comfortable leaving them alone with it.
 The Epic runs Android but it comes with a kid-friendly and fully customisable LeapFrog skin, safe browsing and curated app store – no more cries of “Daddy!
 I just pressed the button and now it says I have to pay some money!
 Help!”

 LeapFrog’s own apps are pricey, but they are also educational without appearing to be so, which means there's more chance of your child actually playing them and less chance of them just spending hours on Angry Birds.